rabellan/SafetyNet/README.md

     #### Count the total number of neighborhoods:
     ```
     number_of_hoods = sf_orig_df['Analysis Neighborhood'].nunique()
-    print(f"San Francisco, according to \"Police Department Incident Reports: 2018 to Present\" dataset, has {number_of_hoods} neighborhoods)
+    print(f"San Francisco, according to \"Police Department Incident Reports: 2018 to Present\" dataset, has {number_of_hoods} neighborhoods")
     ```